Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Derivation of new PDMPs for MCMC applications: Forward Event-Chain Monte Carlo

-Both the Straight and Reflection kernels have been shown to produce speed-ups according to state-of-the-art methods \cite{bernard:2009,Michel_20152,bouchard:vollmer:doucet:2016}.
-However, they still obey to a stronger-than-necessary local balance \eqref{eq:sym_local_local_balance}, whereas the original motivation for PDMP methods is to actually reduce random-walk behavior by breaking the local detailed balance of the traditional Hasting-Metropolis methods.
+where for all $\tx \in \rset^d$, $ \rmna{\tx} = \nabla U(\tx) / \norm{\nabla U(\tx)} \text{ if } \nabla U(\tx) \not = 0 $ and $\rmna{\tx} =0$ otherwise.
+Both the Straight and Reflection kernels have been shown to produce speed-ups according to state-of-the-art methods \citep{bernard:2009,Michel_20152,bouchard:vollmer:doucet:2016}.
+However, they still obey to a stronger-than-necessary local balance \eqref{eq:sym_local_local_balance}, whereas the original motivation for PDMP methods is to actually reduce random-walk behavior by breaking the local detailed balance of the traditional Hastings-Metropolis methods.
 Moreover, an additional refreshment step, \ie~$\lambdab \neq 0$, is needed to ensure ergodicity.
-We propose now several Markov kernels $\Qkernel$ satisfying the property \eqref{eq:extended_global_balance}, while still being global.
-They do not rely on some additionally introduced symmetry but exploit directly the key role played by the projection along $\nabla U$ in \eqref{eq:extended_global_balance}.
+We propose now several repel kernels $\Qkernel$ satisfying the property \eqref{eq:extended_global_balance_main}, while still being global.
+They do not rely on some additionally introduced symmetry but exploit directly the key role played by the projection along $\nabla U$ in \eqref{eq:extended_global_balance_main}.